ez-framework/ez-framework/README.md

 * Each daemon config is persistable in a KV store.

 * Each daemon has access to a global pubsub system (Nats).

+* Forming a Raft cluster must be dead simple.

+* Adding a leader-only feature must be dead simple.

 * The API must be clear and easy to adopt.